3-Ingredient Protein Chia Pudding

 - 1/4 cup chia seeds

-- 1/2 scoop vanilla protein powder, or flavor of your choice
+- 1/2 scoop vanilla protein powder, or any flavor

 Instructions